Adult and Teen Volunteer Program

 - Gain first-hand knowledge of various zoo careers

 - Free zoo entrance when not on-duty (excludes family/friends)

 - Discounts in zoo gift shop and Komodo Kingdom Café

 To aid and support the Akron Zoo in the areas of education and conservation through active participation in on-grounds educational activities, programming, birthday parties and special events.

-Teens must be between 14 and 18 years of age and entering 9th through 12th grade at the beginning of the 2018-2019 school year.
+Teens must be between 14 and 18 years of age and entering 9th through 12th grade at the end of the 2019-2020 school year.
 No formal training or background in education or work experience is required.
 Willingness to learn about animals and conservation and how to relate this knowledge to the public is highly desirable.
 Ability to communicate easily and effectively with the public, as well as having excellent customer service skills, is essential for this position.